Ivanovitchk/ST3_MBED_C/README.md

      - LLVM v9.0.0 tested OK as of Dec.
 2019
      - linting requires per-project configuration fo the EasyClangComplete plugin.
-       A guide & template for this will be provided in the future.
+     - a guide & template .sublime-project files will be provided soon™...